-Foot and Mouth Disease outbreak report
+Foot and Mouth Disease outbreak report 30 November 2024

-31 October 2024

-agriculture, land reform & rural development

-Department: Agriculture, Land Reform and Rural Development REPUBLIC OF SOUTH AFRICA

-Report compiled by: Directorate: Animal Health

-Page 1 of 12

-1. Introduction and summary

-South Africa had a Foot and Mouth Disease (FMD) free zone without vaccination prior to January 2019.
-Since January 2019, ten outbreak events were reported in South Africa that compromised the status of the FMD free zone without vaccination.
-Seven of these FMD outbreak events were resolved and closed with the World Organisation for Animal Health (WOAH), and three FMD outbreak events are open.

-Currently, there are two Provinces with ongoing outbreaks, while all other outbreaks in the previous FMD free zone have been resolved and closed with the WOAH.
-The details of the outbreak events that have been resolved and closed with the WOAH were captured in previous technical update reports and are available on request.
+agriculture, land reform & rural development Department: Agriculture, Land Reform and Rural Development REPUBLIC OF SOUTH AFRICA Report compiled by: Directorate: Animal Health Page 1 of 11 1.
+Introduction and summary Prior to January 2019, South Africa maintained a Foot and Mouth Disease (FMD)-free zone without vaccination.
+However, since then, the country has reported ten outbreaks' events that have affected this FMD-free zone.
+Currently, three outbreaks remain unresolved in the KwaZulu-Natal and Eastern Cape provinces, while seven have been successfully managed and closed with the World Organisation for Animal Health (WOAH).
+Details of the resolved outbreaks, which have been closed with the WOAH, were included in earlier technical update reports and can be provided upon request.

 The details of the following outbreak events are included in this report.

-- SAT3 FMD multi-province outbreak event, which involved North West, Free State, Gauteng and Mpumalanga Provinces, was resolved and closed on 18 October 2024. - SAT2 FMD outbreak event in KwaZulu Natal Province, with limited spread to the Free State Province. - SAT3 FMD outbreak event in the Eastern Cape Province. - SAT2 FMD outbreak event in the Eastern Cape Province.
+- SAT2 FMD outbreak event in KwaZulu Natal Province

+- SAT3 FMD outbreak event in the Eastern Cape Province

+- SAT2 FMD outbreak event in the Eastern Cape Province

-Province Number of open Number of closed Total number of Date on which all outbreaks Start date of last reported
+Province Number of Number of Total Date on which Start date of last

+open closed number of all outbreaks reported

 outbreaks outbreaks outbreaks were resolved outbreak

+Eastern Cape 38 1 39 - 05 Sep 2024

+KwaZulu Natal 140 17 157 - 08 Nov 2024

 Free State 0 41 41 18 Oct 2024 07 Feb 2024

 Gauteng 0 7 7 13 Mar 2024 30 Aug 2022

-KwaZulu Natal 137 17 154 - 04 July 2024

 Limpopo 0 8 8 29 Aug 2023 25 Apr 2022

 Mpumalanga 0 21 21 26 Jun 2023 2 Aug 2022

 North West 0 18 18 5 Mar 2024 22 Nov 2022

-Eastern Cape 38 1 39 - 09 July 2024

-Totals 175 113 288
+Totals 178 113 291

-Table 1: Summary of open and closed outbreaks per province in the previous FMD free zone without vaccination since 2021
+Table 1: Summary of open and closed outbreaks per province since 2021